Debunking 1st-Generation V4 Camshaft Myths

 2. Many of the Internet "experts" encourage the over-tightening of the valve adjustment locknuts.
-They then compound the error by failing to mention the difference between pre- and post- 1983 rocker arms as it relates to locknut tightening torque, and the relationship between this and the factory valve adjustment wrench.
+They then compound the error by failing to mention the difference between pre- and post- 1985 rocker arms as it relates to locknut tightening torque, and the relationship between this and the factory valve adjustment wrench.

 3. Many sites are solidly in the "cam tool" camp, which is unfortunate, because this badly misinforms.
 The cam tool was 100 percent politics (and that mostly in connection with the Euro market), and nothing else.
 Even while they mention the tighter clearances the cam tool bulletin recommends, most writers fail to a) recognize, as any beginning mechanic would, the clue that the tool results in tighter clearances, not more accurate ones, and b) mention the fact that Honda formally and publicly distanced themselves from the tool a very short while after its introduction, apparently coming to their corporate senses as it were.
-This is Honda-documented and is referred to in my 1990s article on my website.
+This is Honda-documented and is referred to in my history article on my website.

 5. One writer declares that a camshaft-related extended warranty existed, and it did.
-But, his page leads the reader to believe it was for all models, *and* it reads as if the warranty extension was unlimited.
+But, his page leads the reader to believe it was for all models, and reads as if the warranty extension was unlimited.
 Neither is the case.
 The extended warranty was for 700 and 750 Interceptors only, and was for only a very short time, as is usual with warranty extensions.

 6. Excessive engine heat is said by many to be part of the camshaft pitting problem, and this is not true.
 Engine heat had nothing to do with it.
 Much hotter running engines have been made by Honda without camshaft wear being pronounced in those engines.